Adoption leave in the public service

 If you work part-time, you are automatically reinstated full-time for the duration of your adoption leave.

-At the end of your leave, you are re-employed on your previous position to the extent permitted by the service.
+If you do not wish to benefit from this additional leave or if you do not wish to benefit from it immediately after your adoption leave, you are re-employed on your previous position to the extent permitted by the service.

-If this is not possible, you have priority to be reemployed on a similar job with equivalent pay.
+If this is not possible, you have priority to be re-employed on a similar job with equivalent pay.

 Leave related to the arrival of a child at home: common rules